 Forest Camp is a fun water park and resort set in the mountains of Valencia.
-Pools and slides are the main draw here.
-However, there is also a zipline, accommodation options and onsite restaurant.
+Pools and slides are the main draws here.
+However, there is also a zipline, accommodation options and an onsite restaurant.

 This is one of the man-made activities and tourist spots in Valencia.
 But considering, the Forest Camp blends in with the surrounding tropical landscape and river that flows through the resort.

 Forest Camp Valencia – How to Get There